-Professor of Evangelism Director of the Institute of Evangelism B. A. (University of Western Ontario), M. Sc.
+B. A. (University of Western Ontario), M. Sc.
 A. (McGill), M. Div.
-(Wycliffe), D. Min.
+(Wycliffe), D.Min.
 (Fuller Theological Seminary)

 Judy Paulsen serves as Wycliffe's Professor of Evangelism and Director of the Institute of Evangelism.
 As the daughter of Anglican missionaries, she lived her early childhood years in northwest India, prior to moving to Ottawa where she spent her later childhood and teen years.
-She holds a Master of Applied Science from McGill University, a Master of Divinity from Wycliffe, and a Doctor of Ministry in Missional Leadership from Fuller Theological Seminary.
-Judy served for fifteen years as a parish priest in the Anglican Diocese of Toronto prior to accepting her present position.
-During that time she has also served as a speaker at a variety of conferences, retreats and workshops; something she continues to enjoy.
-Judy's primary interests lie in effective communication of the gospel in today's culture, and organizational change in the Church.
+She holds a Master of Applied Science from McGill University, a Master of Divinity

-- "How To (And How Not To) Pastor" in Hard Words for Desperate Times: Going Deep with Ezekiel, Caleb Gundlach (Ed.), Wycliffe Studies in Gospel, Church and Culture, Wipf and Stock Publishers: Eugene, OR, 2020. (p.70-76) - "Being Intentional in Leadership" in Good News Church: Celebrating the Legacy of Harold Percy.
+"How To (And How Not To) Pastor" in Hard Words for Desperate Times: Going Deep with Ezekiel, Caleb Gundlach (Ed.), Wycliffe Studies in Gospel, Church and Culture, Wipf and Stock Publishers: Eugene, OR, 2020. (p.70-76)

+"Being Intentional in Leadership" in Good News Church: Celebrating the Legacy of Harold Percy.
 John Bowen & Michael Knowles (Eds.)
-Burlington, ON: Castle Quay Books, 2018. (p.49-62). - "Standing Fast in the Meantime" in Behold, I am Coming Soon, Mari Leesment (Ed.), Wycliffe Studies in Gospel, Church and Culture, Wipf and Stock Publishers: Eugene, OR, 2018. (p.44-48) - Christian Foundations: A Grounding for a Life of Faith, a catechetical tool for people with little to no background in Christianity, co-authored with Patrick Paulsen and Susan Bell (Wycliffe College: Toronto, 2017) - "A Holy God: The Sanctus," in Come Let Us Sing to the Lord: Songs of Scripture, edited by Katherine Steiner (Wipf & Stock: OR, 2017) - o "Pray Then Like This: Our Father, Who Art in Heaven," in the Lord's Prayer, edited by Karen Stiller (Wipf & Stock: OR, 2017) - "Hedonism," in Idols of Our Age, edited by Thomas Power (Wipf & Stock: OR, 2017) - Invited: Exploring Genuine Christian Invitation, co-authored with Susan Bell (Diocese of Toronto: ON, 2015)
+Burlington, ON: Castle Quay Books, 2018. (p.49-62).

+"Standing Fast in the Meantime" in Behold, I am Coming Soon, Mari Leesment (Ed.), Wycliffe Studies in Gospel, Church and Culture, Wipf and Stock Publishers: Eugene, OR, 2018. (p.44-48)

+Christian Foundations: A Grounding for a Life of Faith, a catechetical tool for people with little to no background in Christianity, co-authored with Patrick Paulsen and Susan Bell (Wycliffe College: Toronto, 2017)

+"A Holy God: The Sanctus," in Come Let Us Sing to the Lord: Songs of Scripture, edited by Katherine Steiner (Wipf & Stock: OR, 2017)

+"Pray Then Like This: Our Father, Who Art in Heaven," in the Lord's Prayer, edited by Karen Stiller (Wipf & Stock: OR, 2017)

+"Hedonism," in Idols of Our Age, edited by Thomas Power (Wipf & Stock: OR, 2017)

+Invited: Exploring Genuine Christian Invitation, co-authored with Susan Bell (Diocese of Toronto: ON, 2015)

-- "Does Messy Church Produce Disciples?", in Messy Church Theology: Exploring the significance of Messy Church for the wider church, edited by George Lings (Abingdon: UK, 2013). - "Unwrapping All Our Gifts: A Neglected Key to Evangelism," Wycliffe Booklets on Evangelism (Toronto, 2004).
+"Does Messy Church Produce Disciples?", in Messy Church Theology: Exploring the significance of Messy Church for the wider church, edited by George Lings (Abingdon: UK, 2013).

+"Unwrapping All Our Gifts: A Neglected Key to Evangelism," Wycliffe Booklets on Evangelism (Toronto, 2004).